Miciasty/Ashspace/README.md

 }
 ```

+> [!NOTE]
-`SquareXZChunkScheme` is currently provided by Ashgrid under `implementation` and is the standard chunk scheme for XZ chunk layouts.
+> `SquareXZChunkScheme` is currently provided by Ashgrid under `implementation` and is the standard chunk scheme for XZ chunk layouts.

 ## License